-- The system displays the validating icon () and a time on the Job Setup screen beside the design's name in the Design File menu. - The time is an estimate of how long the validation will take. - A warning message displays:
+- The system displays the validating icon on the Job Setup screen beside the design's name in the Design File menu. - The time is an estimate of how long the validation will take. - A warning message displays:

 On-screen Message Description File > Validation in progress Wait for the system to complete the validation process.